What is the intent of the Impact Business Model?

 A worker-owned business model is an alternative structure that empowers workers and dignifies their labor by providing a significant ownership stake.
 This model promotes a more equitable distribution of wealth by awarding equity to the employees who help generate it, leading to greater job satisfaction, increased productivity, and a stronger sense of community.
 Beyond these benefits, worker-owned businesses often foster improved employee well-being, contribute to local economic development, and promote more sustainable and just labor practices.

 The Worker-Owned Impact Business Model (IBM), found in the Workers Impact Area of the B Impact Assessment, captures the intentional actions of companies to distribute wealth generated from their business and decision-making rights by setting up formal worker governance structures.
-This IBM looks at the percentage of the company owned by workers and democratic governance of the company.
+This IBM looks at the percentage of the company owned by employees and democratic governance of the company.

 For companies on the zero-worker track that don’t have the Workers Impact Area, this impact business model is not available.